unicode-org/message-format-wg/exploration/function-composition-part-1.md

 clear enough so that implementors can make a well-informed decision on what these types and operations should be.

+The proposed solution might involve normative changes to the spec, or it might be sufficient to define a set of examples and how they should work.

 ## Constraints